-A person who is genuine possesses specific positive beliefs and values.
+A woman who is genuine possesses specific positive beliefs and values.
 These are based on experience and prior learning.
 She is willing to adjust her beliefs and values as she matures and grows as a person.
-She authentic, which means she conforms to her values and beliefs which enhances others’ trust, reliance, and belief in her.
+She is authentic, which means she conforms to her values and beliefs which enhances others’ trust, reliance, and belief in her.

-The Power of Vulnerability
+- The Power of Vulnerability (TedTalk)

-Self Guided Core Values Assessment
+- Self Guided Core Values Assessment (Online Activity)

 - Think Authenticity is About Being Honest and Open?
 Think Again (Online Article)